microsoft/CameraTraps/classification/README.md

 # MegaClassifier

 MegaClassifier is an image classifier.
 MegaClassifier v0.1 is based on an EfficientNet-B3 architecture, [implemented in PyTorch](https://github.com/lukemelas/EfficientNet-PyTorch).
-It supports 169 categories*, where each category is either a single biological taxon or a group of related taxons.
+It supports 169 categories*, where each category is either a single biological taxon or a group of related taxa.
 See the [`megaclassifier_label_spec.ipynb`](https://github.com/microsoft/CameraTraps/blob/master/classification/megaclassifier_label_spec.ipynb) notebook for more details on the categories.
 The taxonomy used is based on the 2020_09 revision of the taxonomy CSV.

 The training dataset, splits, and parameters used for v0.1 can be found in `classifier-training/megaclassifier/v0.1_training`.

-*Unfortunately, there are some duplicated taxons.
+*Unfortunately, there are some duplicated taxa.
 Ideally, these should be corrected in the next revision of the taxonomy CSV.
 The known list of duplicates includes:
 * _domestic dogs_: sometimes tagged as species "Canis familiaris" and other times tagged as subspecies "Canis lupus familiaris" (see [Wikipedia](https://en.wikipedia.org/wiki/Dog))
 * _zebras_: usually tagged as a species under the genus "equus" but occasionally tagged under the genus "zebra" (see [Wikipedia](https://en.wikipedia.org/wiki/Zebra) and [GBIF](https://www.gbif.org/species/3239462))

-# Running a classifier on new images
+# Run a trained classifier on new images

+This section explains how to run MegaClassifier on new images.
+To run MegaClassifier on images already in MegaDB, see the [_Evaluate classifier_](#7-evaluate-classifier) section below.

 ## 1. Run MegaDetector